If you are looking for a fabulous 10-day Italy itinerary, you are in the right place!

 Even if you only have 2 days in Rome, you should consider visiting the catacombs.

 Day 5 of Your Italy Itinerary-10 days: Rome to Florence

 Train from Rome to Florence

-There are several train journey planners and booking apps available to help you plan your 10 day Italy trip.
-Utilizing these during your Italian holiday will give you the confidence to use them on further, longer travels in the future.
+Utilizing these during your Italian holiday will give you the confidence to use them on further, more extended travels in the future.

 Where to Stay in Florence